Insight

 Introduction

 The identity of a company is rooted in its values.
 Recruiting according to these values not only helps maintain this identity but also strengthens it.
-This article explores this approach using EASI, a Belgian company repeatedly recognized as the best workplace, as an example.
+This article explores this approach using Easi, a Belgian company repeatedly recognized as the best workplace, as an example.

 Understanding Company Identity